 There is a way to do this with a single exposure but it requires multiple flashes and the perfect composition to be able to hide or exclude all your speedlights and light stands.
 You could save some time doing it this way but it isn't always an option.
 Blending the two or more images together works almost every time.

 Another method used by most staff photographers is to just point the flash at the ceiling and click the shutter.
 This usually produces a pretty poor quality image that is only “good enough” for the MLS.
 But not good enough to impress clients.

-Instead, buy a couple cheap light stands (I got a pair from amazon for like $30) and move your lights off camera.
+Instead, buy a couple cheap light stands and move your lights off camera.
+I bought these light stands on Amazon.
+They work really well.
 Not only will you produce more realistic lighting, but you'll now have the ability to use multiple lights to light up hallways, stairways, and distant rooms that will look dark and scary without some added light.